stackbreak/comment-divider/README.md

 }
 ```

-The item name is the language mode name.
-The item start_string is required.
-If the end_string is not defined, the start_string will be used to terminate the line.
+The item name is the language mode name and is associated with an array of 1 or 2 elements.
+The first element is the start of the line.
+The second, if defined, is the end.
+If the second element is not defined, the filler will be used until the end of the line.

 ## Issues